graphql-java/graphql-java-subscription-example/README.md

 The selection set of fields named in the original query will be applied to each underlying stock update object.

-So we had a selection set as follows :
+The selection set in this example application is selected as follows:

         stockQuotes {
             dateTime